LoginVSI/Windows365Connector/docs/README.md

   Configure the process tracking settings for this connector in the test scenario to improve run tracking and session end detection.
   See [link](https://docs.loginvsi.com/login-enterprise/6.3/configuring-connectors-and-connections#id-(6.3)ConfiguringConnectorsandConnections-process-tracking-optionalProcessTracking(Optional)).

-Once all of this is in place, you can configure the test workload, thresholds, and schedule in the test scenario as you normally would.
-Run the scenario, watch the Launcher during the first runs to confirm behavior, then review the results in the Test Scenarios reporting pages.
+Once all of this is in place, you can configure the test configurations in the test scenario as you normally would.
+Run the scenario, watch the Launcher during the first runs to confirm behavior, then review the results in the Tests' scenarios results pages.
 For result review guidance, see viewing results of: [Continuous Tests](https://docs.loginvsi.com/login-enterprise/6.3/viewing-continuous-testing-results), [Application tests](https://docs.loginvsi.com/login-enterprise/6.3/viewing-application-testing-results), and [Load Tests](https://docs.loginvsi.com/login-enterprise/6.3/viewing-load-testing-results).

 ## Files in this repository